 Steps to Becoming a Volunteer

 - Complete a volunteer interview.
 After reviewing your volunteer application, our volunteer coordinator will contact you to make arrangements to complete the volunteer interview.
+The interview is designed to learn more about you and to discuss the program to determine if it's the right fit for your volunteer involvement in the community.

 Types of Volunteer Opportunities: